Spearman's rho for zero-inflated count data: formulation and attainable bounds

 In this paper, we address these issues in the context of zero-inflated data, that is, data generated by random variables with an increased probability mass at zero.
 Such data arise in many applications, including insurance, health care, ecology, and atmospheric sciences \citep{Arab2012,Mesfioui2022a, Moulton1995,Pechon2021}.
 Recent contributions have highlighted the need for tailored formulations and estimators of rank-based association measures in the presence of zero inflation.
 In particular, \cite{Pimentel2015}, \cite{Denuit2017}, and \cite{Arends2025} studied concordance-based measures for zero-inflated continuous data and derived corresponding estimators and attainable ranges for Kendall’s tau, Spearman’s rho, among other measures.
 More recently, \cite{Perrone2023} extended these ideas to zero-inflated count data, with a focus on Kendall’s tau.
 A different and more general perspective is provided by \cite{Nasri2023}, who proposed an estimator of Spearman’s rho, among other measures, applicable to discrete, continuous, and mixed data, including high-dimensional settings.
 While their approach offers a broadly applicable estimation framework, it does not explicitly address the derivation of attainable bounds in the presence of zero inflation.
 Building on \cite{Arends2025}, we propose an alternative formulation of Spearman’s rho for zero-inflated count data.
-The formulation allows for a clearer characterization of the behavior of rank-based association measures, facilitates comparisons with Kendall's tau derived in \cite{Perrone2023}, and leads to an estimator whose achievable bounds can be explicitly derived, thus improving interpretation in settings where the standard range $[-1,1]$ is no longer informative.
+Although zero-inflated count data are in fact discrete data, the additional probability mass at zero provides a structure that enables explicit derivations for the bounds that are generally not available for arbitrary discrete distributions.
+Our derived formulation allows for a clearer characterization of the behavior of rank-based association measures, facilitates comparisons with Kendall's tau derived in \cite{Perrone2023}, and leads to an estimator whose achievable bounds can be explicitly derived, thus improving interpretation in settings where the standard range $[-1,1]$ is no longer informative.
 The development of these results in the remainder of the paper is organized as follows.
 Section~\ref{sec:back} reviews Spearman’s rho and introduces the required notation.
-Section~\ref{sec:est} presents the new formulation and the corresponding estimator, while Section~\ref{sec:bounds} derives the attainable bounds.
-A simulation study is reported in Section~\ref{sec:sim}.
+Section~\ref{sec:results} presents the new formulation and the corresponding estimator, and derives the attainable bounds.
+Simulation and case studies, together with empirical analysis of the statistical properties of the estimator are reported in Section~\ref{sec:sim}.
 Section~\ref{sec:concl} concludes with a discussion of possible extensions.